 The Magento front-end releases heavily depend on the caching system to provide a faster experience to the customer.
 This is a wonderful tool but can wreak havoc during the installation process.
 To ensure that the cache is not the cause of any problems, we need to turn it off.
 This can be done from the admin console by navigating to the cache management page, selecting all caches, clicking ‘disable’ from the drop-down menu, and submitting the change.
 (System > Cache Management)

 Backup your store database and web directory.

 Download the extension and unzip the extension’s contents on your computer and navigate inside the extracted folder.

 Using your FTP client upload the contents of the Personalize package to your store root.
 The contents of the directory will look something like this:

 app/code/Artifi/Personalize (All of the module files)

 Always make sure you merge the folders and do not replace the existing folders.

 Run Upgrade Command

-Run following at the command line / shell from Magento root directory: php f bin/magento setup:upgrade
+Run the following at the command line/shell from the Magento root directory: php f bin/magento setup:upgrade